 Passing through an open wooden porch, one enters through a plain 14th century doorway with a cracked 13th century grave serving as a threshold.
 To the right as you enter is the remnant of a holy water stoup.
 Above the door is a niche, probably for a statue of our patron saint, St Mary, but which is now regularly used by birds for nesting purposes.

 To the left as you enter is a doorway to the belfry, above which remain some of the fixings that held up the gallery where the choir and band sat during the 18th and 19th centuries.
 This was taken down during extensive renovation in the 1880s.
 The music would have been robust, rhythmic and rustic, delighting in unorthodox harmonies and simple counterpoint.
 Thomas Hardy gives an excellent description of a typical rural band in Under the Greenwood Tree.
 The organ that replaced the band in 1883 was built by Henry Jones (1822-1900) of Chelsea.
 He was a well-known organ-builder, having built his largest organ at the Royal Aquarium in London in 1876.
-Our organ was originally placed in the chancel, but was moved to the west end in 1889 and fully restored by P.R.
+The organ was built and placed in the chancel in 1889 but was moved to the west end of the nave in 1998 and fully restored by P.R.
 Jackaman.

 In front of the belfry door you will see a small font with an octagonal bowl, thought to date from the 19th century.
 It was badly damaged in 1999 and found to be constructed of plaster, rubble, metal rods and wood on a stone base.